-- a letter signed by the officer's superior officer stating the officer is authorized to carry a firearm. - 2) a current photographic identification card issued by the officer's employer. - 3) a current photographic identification card issued by a state agency that identifies the officer as state law enforcement. - 4) a current identification card from the officer's employer and one other form of photographic identification.
+- I) A letter signed by the officer's superior officer stating the officer is authorized to carry a firearm. - 2) A current photographic identification card issued by the officer's employer. - 3) A current photographic identification card issued by a state agency that identifies the officer as state law enforcement. - 4) A current identification card from the officer's employer and one other form of photographic identification.